percona/proxysql-admin-tool-doc/source/configuring.rst

   +---------------+------+------------------+-------------------+------------+
   6 rows in set (0.00 sec)

-The previous examples show that |proxysql| is able to connect and ping the nodes you added.
+The previous examples show that *ProxySQL* is able to connect and ping the nodes you added.

 To enable monitoring of these nodes, load them at runtime: